KenjaminButton/appointment-planner/README.md

 import { TileList } from '../../components/tileList/TileList.js';
 ```

-### Implement ContactForm as a stateless component that renders a web form to collect the necessary contact information
+### Implement ContactForm as a stateless component that renders a web form to collect the necessary contact information.
+ContactForm.js

 4a.
 Render a form with the onSubmit attribute set
 In the return statement, add an HTML form tab.